madihawahed/Professional-Portfolio/AI Newsletter.md

-Artifact #5 — Technical Newsletter: AI Advancements in Healthcare, Finance & Retail Title
+# Artifact #5 — Technical Newsletter: AI Advancements in Healthcare, Finance & Retail

-AI Advancements in Healthcare, Finance, and Retail: A Technical Newsletter
+## Title- AI Advancements in Healthcare, Finance, and Retail: A Technical Newsletter

-Introduction
+**Introduction**

 This artifact is a professional technical newsletter I created summarizing three significant developments in artificial intelligence that demonstrate how AI is being adopted across industries.
 The newsletter highlights innovations in healthcare, financial services, and retail, showing how AI is driving operational transformation, regulatory confidence, and business impact.

-Description
+**Description**

 The newsletter provides an accessible analysis of: